HiddenHarmsHub/comparison-interface/docs/installation.md

 ## Running the Provided Examples

-This sequence of commands will allow you setup and run one of the pre-configured examples.
+This sequence of commands will allow you to setup and run one of the pre-configured examples.
 Examples are provided for each of the three types of item pair selection described in the introduction, the example files can be found in the `examples` directory inside the `comparison_interface` directory.

 1. equal item weight options
     + config-equal-item-weights.json